frantis/ultra-steel/content/contact.en.md

     weight: 5
 layout: contact
 ---
-Děkujeme za Váš zájem o spolupráci.
-Prosím vyplňte formulář, nebo nás kontaktujte na adrese zakazky (at) milenialove.eu
+Thank you for your inquiries.
+Please fill in the contact form or send us an e-mail to zakazky (at) milenialove.eu